lamini-ai/lamini-examples/prompt_engineering.md

 To prompt the Mistral instruct model effectively and get optimal responses, it is recommended to wrap
 `[INST]` and `[/INST]` around the prompt as shown below.
-Our runner will automatically wrap the prompt before passing it to the model.
+However, Our runner will automatically wrap the prompt before passing it to the model.
 ```
 "[INST]What was the decision in Nixon v.
 United States?
 Answer in one sentence.[/INST]"
 ```